NerdTriffic/DoomWizard/README.md

 # DoomWizard
 Simplifying Doom mod setup, one launcher at a time.
-Currently featuring PortMaster Edition for Doom Engines handhelds.
+Currently featuring PortMaster Edition for Doom Engines on handhelds.

 ## What is DoomWizard?